-Smuggled Starlink dishes throw lifeline to some in war-torn Sudan
+Smuggled Starlink Dishes Throw Lifeline To Some In War-Torn Sudan

 For desperate Tamboul residents like 43-year-old Arij Ahmed, paying commissions is a necessary sacrifice.

-She walks five kilometres (three miles) with her 12-year-old son to the Starlink dish "every week, when my husband in Qatar gets his pay cheque and he sends us a transfer", she told AFP.
+She walks five kilometres with her 12-year-old son to the Starlink dish“every week, when my husband in Qatar gets his pay cheque and he sends us a transfer”, she told AFP.

 And every week, she hopes to get enough money to survive until her next connection.